ERS-HCL/integration-test/README.md

-## How to Automate Integration Test Suit
+## How to Automate Integration Test Suite

 ## Background